 well, it is not hidden, in case you don’t know and are interested in the story.

-In general across the world, the cocktail called “highball”, is not only based on whiskey but also any liqueur, sprits mixed with carbonated beverages.
+In general across the world, the cocktail called “highball”, is not only based on whiskey but also any liqueur, spirits mixed with carbonated beverages.

-Also, a cocktail made of whiskey and soda is called “Whiskey Soda”.
+Generally, a highball made of whiskey and soda is called “Whiskey Soda”.